firebfm/sub-ocr/README.md

 Download VideoSubFinder.
 Go to \VideoSubFinder_4.30_x64\Release_x64\settings, open general.cfg in Notepad++.
 Change min_sum_color_diff = 800 (high number reduces amount of blank images), vedges_points_line_error = 0.15 (the default is 0.3 which works for most videos but sometimes it misses subtitles so I use 0.15) (low number will capture all subtitles with short gaps, but more duplicate images)
 Make a box big enough for two lines of subtitles.
 Run search. https://i.imgur.com/TYOKmu5.jpg.
 After scanning, RGBImages folder is now full.

-The first method is the most automated without merging images.
+METHOD 1: the most automated without merging images.
 But it quickly consumes your 500 image quota which resets at midnight.
 ```python
 python baiduhigh.py
 ```